Importing Quiz Questions in Canvas using a Spreadsheet

 Template Guidelines

-When using the CSV file template (linked above), use the following guidelines when creating quiz questions.
+When using the CSV file template, use the following guidelines when creating quiz questions.

 • Column A is the type of question: MC (multiple choice); MR (multiple response/answers); TF (true/false).